Attica Prison riot: Background

-During this period, there was a growing culture of activism in which prisoners not only demanded better treatment, but sought to participate in broader movements for radical social transformation within and beyond the United States.
-The previous year, multiple rebellions occurred throughout the New York City Jail system, including the Manhattan House of Detention, the Brooklyn House of Detention, The Queens Branch House of Detention at Kew Gardens, the Queens Branch House of Detention at Long Island City, and the Adolescent Remand Shelter on Rikers Island.
+The previous year, multiple rebellions occurred throughout the New York City Jail system.
 Inmates at the Manhattan House of Detention held five guards hostage for eight hours, until state officials promised to hear prisoner grievances and they also promised not to take any punitive action against the rioters.
 Despite that promise, officials had the primary ringleaders shipped to various New York State Prisons and many were brutalized, held for months in solitary confinement and faced further criminal charges.
 Incarcerated people and state authorities in Auburn Correctional Facility engaged in an ongoing conflict and confrontation between November 2, 1970, and June 9, 1971.
 Several participants in what came to be known as the Auburn prison riot were subsequently transferred to other New York State prisons, including Attica.

 In July 1971, a group of Attica inmates presented a list of 27 demands regarding improvements in living conditions in Attica to state Commissioner of Corrections Russell Oswald and Governor Nelson Rockefeller.
 These demands included improvements in multiple areas such as diet, the quality of guards, rehabilitation programs, and, in particular, education programs.
 The inmates also demanded increased religious freedom, the ability to engage in political activity, and an end to censorship, which they argued were all vital to a proper education within the prison.
 The commissioner did not take any actions on the list of demands.
 Attica warden Vincent Mancusi responded by adding additional restrictions to inmates' reading materials and personal belongings.

 In August 1971, George Jackson, an author and prominent member of the Black Panther Party, was shot and killed during an escape attempt in which three prison guards and two white inmates were murdered at San Quentin State Prison in California.
 Through his writings, Jackson had encouraged imprisoned people throughout the United States to become politically active.
-As a result, Jackson became one of the first targets of the FBI's Black Extremist Activities in Penal institutions program, which later evolved into the Prison Activists Surveillance Program (PRISACTS).
 Many incarcerated people in Attica had read Jackson's books and cited Jackson's death as a major catalyst for the riot.
 The day after Jackson's death, at least 700 Attica inmates participated in a hunger strike in his honor.